Skip to main content

 • Take the time to get to know adults and their language experiences.
 Never make assumptions about an individual’s language fluency based on appearance, country of origin, family name, or other characteristics.

-Remember that language is part of cultural identity.
-The languages we speak are wrapped in global history, personal history, politics, and power.
+Remember that language is part of a person’s identity.
+The languages we speak are wrapped in history and traditions.
 It is important to respect and acknowledge that language is a source of pride, but it can also be a source of pain for some speakers.
-Immigrants to the United States may have been discouraged from using their home languages at school or work.
-Adult children of immigrants may have lost fluency in their family’s heritage language.
-They may feel embarrassment or wish to blend in with mainstream culture.
+Some children may have been prohibited from using their home languages in various settings, such as school.
+Adult children raised by non-English speakers may have lost fluency in their family’s heritage language.
+They may feel embarrassment or wish to “blend in”.
 They may also feel a sense of loss when children are no longer able to communicate with cousins or grandparents.
 An important link to family history and traditions may feel broken.
-For others, such as American Indian and Alaskan Native communities, native languages may have been discouraged or banned for generations.
 Few adult speakers may remain to keep the language alive and teach it to children.
-Learning or reviving a heritage language as an adult is an important way to connect with cultural identity.
+Learning or reviving a heritage language as an adult can be an important way to connect with one’s background and traditions.

 Model